 The Alsace Experience

-The Alsace Experience is based in the beautiful wine region between Colmar and Strasbourg, east of the Vosges Mountains and west of the Rhine River and the German and Swiss borders.
+The Alsace Experience is based in the beautiful wine region between Colmar and Strasbourg, east of the Vosges mountains and west of the Rhine river and the German and Swiss borders.
 The Alsace Experience was first offered in 2016; we returned in 2017, 2018, 2019 and 2023.
 We’ll offer this trip again in 2025.

 The history of Alsace is a tumultuous one.
 The region shifted back and forth between Germany and France in three wars and has changed hands four times since 1870.
 You’ll definitely feel both French and German influences as we experience Alsace’s unique history, scenery, architecture, culture, and cuisine.